Debugger Settings and Preparation

 Debug 64-Bit Applications Describes how to debug 64-bit applications.

-How to: Specify a .NET Framework Version For Debugging Describes how to set a registry key to indicate to the debugger which version to use.
+How to: Specify an older .NET Framework Version For Debugging Describes how to set a registry key to indicate to the debugger which version to use.